dainemawer/dainemawersite/outstatic/content/articles/async-and-await-a-beginners-guide-to-javascripts-async-features.md

 3. If an `async` function is declared, it will *always* return a `Promise`

-4. Don't use an `async` function on click events if they do not fetch data.
+4. Don't use an `async` function on click events if they do not fetch data, write a file to the disk or POST data to an API.

 5. Remember that `async` and `await` are just syntax updates to the JavaScript language, meaning they do not provide any inherent performance improvements to your application.